IoT-Enabled Social Relationships Meet Artificial Social Intelligence: Computing and communication solutions to support IoT-enabled ASI

 \subsection{ASI in IoT communication}

-Objects can have social relationships established using matched or different communication technologies and across different IoT platforms \cite{Farris2015}.
+ASI plays an important role in IoT communication, as objects can have social relationships established using matched or different communication technologies and across different IoT platforms \cite{Farris2015}.
 Managing and storing these relationships is usually done in the cloud.
 With the explosion in social relationships, the cloud's centralized server faces some significant challenges.
 The objects are far from the data centers hosted in the cloud, which led to delays, insufficient communication infrastructure and management bottleneck.
 IoT end devices are resource-constrained in general, which makes handling the sociality procedures add more overhead to the computing, communication and storage resources.
 Therefore, some techniques and paradigms are applied to mitigate the effects caused by the social relationships exploding and centralized cloud-based IoT.